anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 If all steps above complete successfully, the pledge SHALL terminate the "provisional state" for the initial domain trust anchor (i.e., the pinned domain certificate).

 A nonceless voucher MAY be accepted as in {{!RFC8995}} if allowed by the pledge implementation of the manufacturer.
+A manufacturer may opt to provide the acceptance of nonceless voucher  as configurable item.

 After voucher validation and verification, the pledge needs to reply with a status telemetry message as defined in {{Section 5.7 of !RFC8995}}.
 The pledge MUST generate the Voucher Status (vStatus) artifact as defined in {{vstatus_artifact}} and MUST provide it to the Registrar-Agent in the body of an HTTP 200 OK response.